kentor/www.kentor.dev/_posts/2013-06-12-irssi-and-tmux-quick-start-guide.md

 You should see a replica of the irssi window, and whatever you type instantly shows up on your other instance of tmux.
 That's it for the basics.

+Note: If you've accidentally created a new tmux session by typing `tmux` instead of `tmux att`, you can kill the current tmux session by pressing `Ctrl+b` then `x`.

 Pro tip: if you have a smart phone with ssh, you can connect to your tmux and irssi session.
 If your ssh client doesn't have the Page Up and Page Down keys, use Alt+P and Alt+N instead.